Looking for a simple coconut milk substitute? Here are seven coconut milk replacements you can use depending on the recipe!

 Made from blended sesame seeds, tahini can be thinned out with a bit of water to be a great substitute.
 It does have a different flavor, so it works best in recipes where coconut milk is more of a binding agent.
 Artisana is my favorite brand.

-What’s the best substitute for coconut milk in curry?
+What’s the best coconut milk substitute in curry?

 The best replacements for coconut milk in curry are cashew milk, cashew cream, or heavy cream.
 Make sure to use a creamier milk that can be simmered.
 Yogurt is not a good substitute in curries because it will curdled when simmered or boiled.
 You can use a lighter dairy free milk like almond milk or oat milk, just make sure to add about 1-2 teaspoons of arrowroot or cornstarch if not already included in the recipe to thicken up the sauce.